 To freeze, let it cool down completely at room temperature first, then transfer it to a freezer-friendly container and freeze for up to 6 months.

 Thaw in the refrigerator over a few hours or in the microwave with the thawing function.
 Do not freeze multiple times.

 Why is it called bolognese?

-Bolognese simply means Bologna-Style.
-Bologna is a beautiful and vibrant city in Italy with some of the oldest and richest culinary traditions in the country.
+Bolognese means Bologna-Style.
+Bologna is a beautiful and vibrant city in Italy with some of the country's oldest and richest culinary traditions.

 Think mortadella (bologna in English), lasagna, tortellini, many types of cured meats, tigelle, parmigiano reggiano, and many other dishes.
 They all come from Bologna and the surrounding region of Emilia Romagna.

 And Ragù alla bolognese is one of the most well-known dishes made in Bologna.